• Skip to primary navigation

 How to Set iPhone to Ring For Selected Contacts Only

-If you are busy and do not want to be bothered by unimportant Calls, you can set your iPhone to ring only for a few of your selected or main Contacts.
-This can be achieved by configuring ‘Do Not Disturb’ mode to allow calls only from your selected Contacts.
+If you are busy and do not want to be bothered by unimportant Calls, you can set iPhone to ring only when certain important or selected Contacts call your device.

 Set iPhone to Ring For Selected Contacts Only